patrickbwarren/map-reduce-monte-carlo/README.md

 This repository contains python scripts `mapper.py` and `reducer.py`, and an example code that illustrates the approach.
-The scripts can launch pretty much any kind of scripted Monte-Carlo code across a condor cluster, with some straightforward requirements on the output format.
+The scripts can run pretty much any kind of scripted Monte-Carlo code across a condor cluster, with some straightforward requirements on the output format.